 3. Follow the Instructions

 You have to follow the instructions provided by the manufacturers.
 Try to read the instructions before starting the soldering work.
-It will help you to keep yourself protected from any kinds of danger.
+It will help you to keep yourself protected from any kind of danger.
 Besides, you will be able to understand the proper ways of the work.